Arizona Airways: Apogee, financial distress and sale

 The airline expanded across Arizona the remainder of 1946 and into 1947 (see Destinations below).
 In July 1947 it experimented with air freight service to Kingman.
 However, the airline dropped some southern cities in the second half of 1947 for being unprofitable, and in January 1948, the airline was flying only on one northern route out of Phoenix.
 The airline enjoyed near constant news coverage, hardly a week went by without at least one article in the Arizona Republic, the state's biggest newspaper, and usually several, often updating progress on the CAB cases.
 The newspaper often referred to the airline as the "State Airway" or similar.
 In February 1948, the CAB awarded Arizona Airways four routes from Phoenix, three within Arizona, one across New Mexico to El Paso, Texas.
 In the airline's favor was it knew the territory and was backed by many of Arizona's "leading businessmen," showing the wisdom of statewide service and board representation.
 Certification was subject to upgrading airports to Federal standards (radios and other infrastructure) and shoring up its balance sheet, since Arizona Airways had few assets left.
 The CAB noted the company had covered operating losses with capital raising.

 The airline stopped flying on March 1, 1948, Nelson saying it was to allow the company to transition to Federally-sanctioned flying.
 Communities duly upgraded airports.
 The CAB issued the certificate in June, but nothing happened thereafter because the airline could not raise more money without existing shareholders being severely diluted, and existing shareholders (who'd invested $335,000) didn't want that.
 In May 1949, the CAB ordered Arizona Airways into operation by July 1.
 Finally, in late June Monarch Air Lines said it would buy Arizona Airways.
 The transaction was filed with the CAB, July 7, 1949.
 CAB approval took until April 10, 1950, complicated by the fact that Monarch was also purchasing Challenger Airlines.
 Acquisition terms were modest: 6,000 shares of Monarch stock and assumption of $150,000 in Arizona Airways liabilities.
 By contrast, Monarch issued about 30,000 shares for Challenger at $10.78 per share, so for an investment of $335,000 in Arizona Airways, shareholders got about $65,000 in Monarch equity.
 By April 26, Monarch was in possession of Arizona.

 Meanwhile, Bonanza Air Lines received its own local service certification in June 1949, which was contingent on TWA transferring to Bonanza the same route (Las Vegas to Phoenix) that it had tried to sell to Arizona Airways in 1945.
 And in November 1949, Bonanza bought it, for $672.09, far less than the price TWA agreed with Arizona.

 The three-way merger creating Frontier Airlines closed on June 1, 1950 and Frontier flew the first flight over the routes Arizona Airways received over two years earlier.
-Rocky Nelson became a Frontier Vice President but sadly died less than a year later at age 46.
+Rocky Nelson became a Frontier Vice President but died less than a year later at age 46.